AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 h_2\in[0,0.2].
 $$

-## Bound the margin directly with last-layer elision
+## Why combine the scores before bounding them?

 We could continue one score at a time.
 Using $h_1\in[0.3,0.7]$ and
 $h_2\in[0,0.2]$ gives